Purchase and Download

 Although tides are intrinsically linked to the moon's (and sun's) gravitational pull, accurate tide times involve much more, being greatly influenced by the configuration of local waterways.
 As such, adding tides to Lunescope would greatly increase the size and complexity of the app.

-For the time being, we prefer to focus on the moon itself, rather than phenomena removed from it – and leave tide tables to apps that specialize in that.
+For the time being, I prefer to focus on the moon itself, rather than phenomena removed from it – and leave tide tables to apps that specialize in that.

 What are the permissions that Lunescope is asking for, and why?